pforemski/rlm_backcounter/README.markdown

     # (...)

-    # string, because integer's 2^32 may not be sufficient
+    # custom, local attributes that will not get sent over the network
     ATTRIBUTE Monthly-Transfer-Limit    3100 string
     ATTRIBUTE Monthly-Transfer-Reset    3101 integer
     ATTRIBUTE Monthly-Transfer-Exceeded 3102 integer
     ATTRIBUTE Monthly-Transfer-Left     3103 string
     ATTRIBUTE Monthly-Transfer-Prepaid  3104 string

+    # a session traffic limit for pppd
-    # strange, but it's not in official FreeRADIUS dictionary
+    # for some reason it's not in the official FreeRADIUS dictionary
     ATTRIBUTE Session-Octets-Limit       227 integer

-    # Mikrotik
+    # Mikrotik session traffic limits
     ATTRIBUTE Mikrotik-Total-Limit                    17      integer
     ATTRIBUTE Mikrotik-Total-Limit-Gigawords          18      integer

 If you wish to limit bandwidth usage on eg. a Lintrack router, add this to your users file (some modifications depending on local configuration may be